 History of Indian Herbs

-is to maintain the balance of life with the environment along with the usage of some herbs that are widely cultivated in India for its medicinal usage.
-The ancient book of Charaka, which was written around 1000 BC, concentrates on medicine and depicts that in ancient times the practitioners used to treat diseases with the help of the decoctions from different herbs.
+Ancient history of Indian herbs depicts that the Rig Veda, the oldest document of human knowledge, carries evidence regarding the use of medicinal plants in the treatment of various diseases.
+The tradition of Ayurveda originated around 5000 years ago.
+Ayurveda, "the science of life", offers rich and comprehensive outlook to a healthy life.
+The basic concept of Ayurveda is to maintain a balance of body, mind and spirit, along with the usage of some herbs that are widely cultivated in India for medicinal usage.
+The ancient book of Charaka, which was written around 1000 BC, concentrates on medicine and depicts that in ancient times the practitioners used to treat diseases with the help of decoctions from different herbs.

-Indian Herbs in Food
+Indian Medicinal Herbs

-, rosemary and basil.
-Ornamental herbs consist of brightly coloured flowers and foliage.
-Many of them have whitish or light-coloured flowers.
-Valerian has crimson blossoms while borage and chicory have blue-flowered.
-Such herbs as variegated thyme mint, lavender and chives produce variegated foliage.
+Ornamental herbs consist of brightly colored flowers and foliage.
+Many of them have whitish or light-colored flowers.
+Valerian has crimson blossoms, while borage and chicory have blue flowers.
+Herbs such as variegated thyme mint, lavender and chives produce variegated foliage.

 Religious Importance of Indian Herbs

 Indian herbs are significant parts of many religions.
 In Hinduism, a form of basil called Tulsi is being worshipped as a goddess for its medicinal value, since the Vedic times.
 Many Hindus have Tulsi plants in front of their houses.
 Commiphora Myrrha, Aletris Farinose (ague root) and Boswellia Spp (frankincense) are significant parts of Christianity.
 In the partially Christianized Anglo-Saxon pagan, nine herbs charm is used.
 The charm is created using nine herbs to cure poisoning and infection.